Leave Usage and Time Reporting

 All non-exempt employees will report actual hours worked and submit for approval on a bi-weekly basis.
 If an employee uses a time clock for hours tracking, the clock will be set to round hours worked to the nearest 15-minute increment.

-Overtime hours and time off requests must be approved in advance by the employee's supervisor.
+Time off requests must be approved in advance by the employee’s supervisor.
+Overtime hours must be approved in advance by the President.

 Exempt employees: These employees are expected to work until necessary tasks are completed or goal accomplished, even when this takes more than forty hours in a week.
 Per 29 CFR 541.602 an exempt employee must receive the full salary for any week in which the employee performs any work without regard to the number of days or hours worked except for the reasons listed below: